General Information

 Training Experiences & Treatment Modalities

 The educational model of the OPC, 5 East Clinic, and FHCC emphasizes an empirically supported scientist-practitioner approach to psychological assessment and treatment.
 The psychology faculty at OPC have specialized training in evidence based cognitive-behavioral therapy, including expertise with cognitive processing therapy and exposure therapies for PTSD and other anxiety disorders.
 The primary modality is individual treatment although group treatments are also provided.
-There is also a multidisciplinary DBT training clinic that is run out of this clinic.
-DBT Workshops and seminars are offered as part of this comprehensive DBT training for residents.
+There is also a multidisciplinary DBT training clinic that is run out of the OPC.
+Comprehensive DBT training and CPT training is offered.
 The faculty at 5 East Clinic has expertise in sleep disorders including insomnia (CBT-I), hypnosis in psychotherapy, Dialectical Behavior Therapy (DBT), Common Elements Treatment Approach (CETA), and Cognitive Behavioral Therapy for Psychosis (CBT-P).
 The faculty at FHCC have expertise in psycho-oncology, mindfulness-based cognitive behavioral therapy interventions, adjustment disorder, grief, end-of-life issues, and motivational interviewing strategies to increase medication adherence.
 Computers are available in each clinic room, providing access to the scheduling and computerized medical chart systems, e-mail and the Internet.

 Resident Expectations